manoukianv/LedExtender/README.md

 # What is LedExtender

-[LedExtender](https://github.com/manoukianv/LedExtender) is firmware to drive a WS1820 led Strip of 18 leds from SimHub.
+[LedExtender](https://github.com/manoukianv/LedExtender) is firmware to drive a WS1820 led Strip of 18 leds from [SimHub](https://www.simhubdash.com/) data.

 LedExtender help you to build the system and run it, on a Raspberry Pico (RP2040) and a StripLed.
 - SimHub parsing data
 - Show led color from settings

+A specific PID/VID is requested to be addressed by the Simhub gateway, the PID/VID is set in the setup methode of main.cpp file.

 # Installation